LUTJANUS VITTA - (QUOY & GAIMARD, 1824)

 Lutjanus lutjanus (Bloch, 1790) - Reported from New Caledonia.

-Lutjanus ophuysenii (Bleeker, 1860) - Reported from southeastern China and Taiwan to southern Korea and Japan.
+Lutjanus ophuysenii (Bleeker, 1860) - Reported from Western Pacific: southern China and Taiwan north to Korea and Japan.

 Synonymes